(one synonym : Darala integra Walker, 1855)

 The adults vary in colour from olive-green to reddish-orange, with variable markings.
 The males have a grey head.
 The males have a wingspan of about 5 cms.
 The females are larger, with a wingspan of about 7 cms.

-While most Anthela species have two spots or lacunae on the forewings, these are not obvious on the upper surfaces of the wings of this species, but they are visible on the undersides.
+While most Anthela species have two spots or lacunae on the forewings, these are not always evident on the upper surfaces of the wings of this species, but they are visible on the undersides.